The Cluster Collaboration

 A Absent input data Data input to calibration.
 Strong 7

 H Poor profile correction Profile correction.
-Strong
+Weak

 V Variable Combining catalogues.
-Strong 6
+Weak 6

 G Poor seeing Combining catalogues.
-Strong
+Weak

 Older versions of the software used numerical flags, whose values are given in the last column.